ids-basecamp/clearinghouse/docs/content/references.md

 # API Docs

-Swagger and Postman Collection can be found [here](https://github.com/truzzt/ids-basecamp-clearinghouse-postman)
+Documentation about the multipart endpoints can be found [here](https://github.com/International-Data-Spaces-Association/IDS-G/tree/main/Communication)